kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 A sample client will be used to create a `VolumeSnapshotDelta` resource to initiate the CBT request to the aggregated API server.
-The aggregated API server discovers the mock CSI driver using its `DriverDiscovery` resource.
+The aggregated API server discovers the mock CSI driver using its `VolumeSnapshotDeltaServiceConfiguration` resource.
 The CBT request is then forwarded to the mock CSI driver where the CSI GRPC invocation happens.
 The mock response payload is then returned to the sample client for verification.

 The e2e tests setup will require the following fixtures: